Meet Gil Broza

-Gil offers much-needed services to help ScrumMasters and other Agile leaders grow in their roles.
-In addition, he provides workshops, consulting, facilitation services, and enablement programs to fix lackluster Agile attempts and support ongoing Agile improvement efforts.
-He is in high demand by individuals and companies looking to fully realize Agile’s potential.
+Gil offers much-needed services, ranging from the basic to the advanced, to help Agile leaders and teams thrive.
+In addition, he provides training, coaching programs, workshops, quick guidance, and facilitation services to fix lackluster Agile attempts and support ongoing Agile improvement efforts.
+He is in high demand by companies looking to fully realize Agile’s potential.

 Want a taste of what makes Gil different?
 Sign up to receive Gil’s popular (and free!)
 “Something Happened on the Way to Agile” mini-program.
 Consisting of 20 daily training segments, it will help you break the cycle of Agile mediocrity and move toward the promised benefits of Agile.